jamesrhester/Lerche.jl/README.md

 ## Grammars

-Lark grammars should work unchanged in Lerchen, with the caveats below.
+Lark grammars should work unchanged in Lerche, with the caveats below.
 Note that this guarantee applies only to the sequence of characters after interpretation by the Julia/Python language parser.
 In particular note the following differences: